hyperledger-labs/fabric-ansible-collection/docs/source/tutorials/hlfsupport-installing.rst

 Finally, you must have purchased an entitlement to use the IBM Support for Hyperledger Fabric.
 You will need your entitlement key in order to complete this tutorial.
 For more information, see the IBM Support for Hyperledger Fabric documentation: `License and pricing <https://cloud.ibm.com/docs/blockchain-sw-25?topic=blockchain-sw-25-console-ocp-about#console-ocp-about-license>`_

+Note about IBM Kubernetes Service
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+If you are using the IBM Kubernetes Service, before attempting to run the playbooks to install the Hyperledger Fabric Open Source Stack, you must customize your ALB deployments to use the nginx ingressclass and enable SSL passthrough.
+More details can be found here: https://www.ibm.com/docs/en/hlf-support/1.0.0?topic=kubernetes-deploying-support-hyperledger-fabric#console-deploy-k8-iks-passthru

 Creating the playbook
 ---------------------

-Create a new Ansible playbook file called `install-ibm-hlfsupport.yml`.
+Create a new Ansible playbook file called `install-hlf.yml`.
 Copy and paste the content for  Red Hat OpenShift into this new playbook, depending on the type of cluster that you are using:
 **Kubernetes**

     .. highlight:: yaml